Assembling your view…

 Crunching costs, sorting signals, rendering insights.

 The conventional wisdom says one thing.
-The data says another: Sydney stands out as the top-ranked city in this analysis.
-With a cost index of 125 and median income of $85,000, it offers competitive value despite costs slightly above the national median.
+The data says another: Sydney has a cost index of 132 — 19 points above the Australia national average of 113.
+Median income is $90,000 with rent at $3,200/month, putting the rent-to-income ratio at 43%.
 That's a strong position by any measure.

-On quality of life, Sydney leads with a composite score of 64/100 — reflecting its safety (68), healthcare (85), and walkability (76) metrics.
+On quality of life, Sydney scores a composite score of 62/100 — reflecting its safety (68), healthcare (85), and walkability (76) metrics.
 Pair that with the housing data, and the pattern sharpens. affordability and QoL don't always move in the same direction, and Australia is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include ABS, CoreLogic, ATO.